Syriatel: Board of Directors

+History

-When the company was founded in 2000, Syriatel was owned by the Egyptian telecommunications company Orascom (25%) and Rami Makhlouf (75%), a cousin of Syrian former president Bashar al-Assad.
+When the company was founded in 2000, Syriatel was owned by the Egyptian telecommunications company Orascom (25%) and Rami Makhlouf (75%), a cousin of then-Syrian president Bashar al-Assad.
 In 2003, Orascom sold its ownership in Syriatel.

-Company

-The company is owned by Rami Makhlouf, a cousin of Syrian former president Bashar al-Assad.
+Until the fall of the Assad regime, the company was owned by Rami Makhlouf.
 The company had approximately 3,500 employees and 8 million customers as of 2016.

-It is headquartered on Sehnaya Road in Damascus.
+As of 2025, major shareholders include Ahmed Yahya Maqsouma (18.39%) and others, per official disclosures, reflecting diffused post-Makhlouf ownership amid ongoing economic reconfiguration.

 Technologies

 Syriatel operate a network of GSM 900 / 1800 & 3G 2100 & 4G 1800 cellular networks.